 The majority of our courses in Years 10 and 11 are qualifications called GCSEs (General Certificate of Secondary Education).
-A GCSE is a qualification normally taken over two years with final exams towards the end of year 11.
+A GCSE is a qualification normally taken over two years with final exams towards the end of Year 11.
 Some GCSEs also have controlled assessment which is practical work carried out under examination conditions and that counts towards the final grade awarded.
-We also run three vocational courses (non-GCSE courses) which are Health and Social Care, Food and Catering and The Unit Award Scheme.
-These courses combine practical learning with subject and theory content.
-They are divided into units, which cover specific areas of knowledge, skills, and understanding and students build up portfolios of assessed work as they progress through the course.
-Vocational Award courses are designed with an emphasis on assessing what students can do rather than what they know.
-The Government refers to all courses through a common framework, and in Years 10 and 11 most courses are referred to as either Level 1 or Level 2, often dependent on the level of pass achieved as follows:
+We also run one vocational course (non-GCSE course) which is Health and Social Care.
+This course is divided into units, which cover specific areas of knowledge, skills, and understanding and you will build up a portfolio of assessed work as you progress through the course.
+The exam for Health and Social Care is in January of Year 11.
+Vocational Award courses are designed with an emphasis on assessing what you can do as well as what you know.
+How will the courses be graded?